pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 Fortunately, clients performing service discovery require no changes in order to work with the Update proxy.
 Existing clients already support wide-area bonjour which specifies how to query search domains and subdomains for services.
 See section 11 of {{!RFC6763}}.

 However, in order for clients to discover the subdomain for each IP subnet, the subdomain MUST be browseable and a browse record for the domain must enumerate all of the subdomains.
-If the domain records do not exist, the Update proxy MUST create them in the domain and must ensure each subdomain is browseable.
+If the domain records do not exist, the Update proxy MUST create them in the domain and MUST ensure each subdomain is browseable.

 In the future, authoritative unicast DNS servers may add support for DNS Push Notifications {{?I-D.ietf-dnssd-push}} which would allow clients to maintain long lived subscriptions to services.
 Clients may also wish to add support for this feature to provide an efficient alternative to polling.